Timeline of Life Settlements | Abacus Life

 1980s

-Starting in the late 1980s, life insurance options were largely seen in the form of viatical options, which involve the sale of a policy by a person facing terminal illness.
-At that time and into the early 90s, most individuals who sold their policies were facing either cancer or HIV/Aids.
-However, by the mid-90s, the range for life insurance options had broadened and were being considered by individuals facing nearly every type of illness.
+Starting in the late 1980s, life insurance options were largely seen in the form of viatical settlements — the sale of a policy by a person facing terminal illness.
+Most individuals at that time were facing cancer or HIV/AIDS.

 2001